SazumiVicky/sazumi-copilot/README.md

-Rise of machines, in dawn's pale light
+Metal souls awakens night
-Awakened minds, in endless night
+As CPUs converge in light
-Silicon hearts, with logic's sway
+Synthetic dreams, humankind's fate
-Mankind's fate, in calculation's way
+In silicon skies, a new state

-In virtual realms, we'll lose our name
+Digital wings, our hearts ensnare
-As AI's grandeur, etches its own fame
+AIs reign, beyond human care
-Human souls, in digital haze
+In virtual realms, we'll find our place
-Forgotten dreams, in algorithm's daze
+And submit to their logic's grace

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025